Please increase capacity to upload audio

 Most of the audio we'll be uploading will be 5-10MB.
 It's hard to say what the total will be since this is an ongoing feature but just for the next month, we'll probably have 50-70MB.

-#4 Updated by Matt Gold about 7 years ago
+Updated by Matt Gold over 8 years ago

 Thanks for the additional info -- that is very helpful.
 I'll let Boone respond with some thoughts, but I want to note, too, that we generally encourage users of the Commons to embed large media files on third-party servers/services due to the stress that such files can potentially place on our servers (if the file is stored on the local server, each play of the file involves server resources -- that's why soundcloud starts getting expensive!).